Jithan Ramesh: 2011–2016

 After a four-year break from films, Ramesh's next release was Osthe (2011), where he portrayed a supporting role as the brother of Silambarasan's character.
 During the film's promotional campaign, Silambarasan noted that he could not think of anyone else to play that particular role, while Ramesh announced his delight at working in a big star cast.
 The film had a high-profile release at the box office, but earned mixed reviews from critics.
 Ramesh's performance was described as a "surprise" by The Hindu, while Rediff.com noted that he was "colourless".
 He then played the lead role in Kishore Tirumala's directorial debut Pillaiyar Theru Kadaisi Veedu (2011) opposite Sanchita Padukone.
 The film, produced by his father, went largely unnoticed.

 As his acting career continued to falter, Ramesh chose to prioritise his work as a co-producer with his family's studio, Super Good Films.
-During the mid-2010s, he notably launched a spiritual sequel to Githan during 2013, and then appeared in a supporting role as a police officer in the Malayalam film Day Night Game (2014).
+During the mid-2010s, he notably launched a spiritual sequel to Jithan during 2013, and then appeared in a supporting role as a police officer in the Malayalam film Day Night Game (2014).
 Jithan 2 (2016) eventually had a delayed release three years later, with Ramesh reprising a role of a timid individual who experiences paranormal activity.
 The film opened to negative reviews, with a reviewer from Rediff noting "unfortunately Ramesh has a blank expression throughout, irrespective of what the scene demands".

-2019–present
+2019–2023

 Following a further break from acting, Ramesh returned to Telugu films after with Okate Life (2019) directed by M. Venkat.
-The film had a low profile release, with a reviewer noting Ramesh is "okay in his rough look and has tried to evoke decent emotions".
+The film had a low profile release.
 He played a negative role in the Telugu film Nireekshana, which had a delayed release in 2023.
 He then worked on the adult comedy Ongala Podanum Sir (2019), which was publicised prior to release as his comeback to Tamil-language films.
 The film garnered unfavourable reviews for its content and went unnoticed at the box office.

 In 2020, he was involved as a participant in Star Vijay's reality television show, Bigg Boss Tamil 4, hosted by Kamal Haasan.
 Regarding his performance in Farhana (2023), a critic from The Times of India wrote that "The character of Jithan Ramesh, who portrays Aishwarya Rajesh's husband, is well-crafted as a progressive Muslim man with his own insecurities, and Ramesh delivers a commendable performance".
 He played a man who works under Karthi and later betrays him in Japan (2023), which was a surprise box office failure.
+After, Jithan Ramesh appears in his solo hero project Route No. 17 which hit screens on 29 December 2023.